The PR BlogCreativityStorytelling & Writing10 Storytelling Elements (Found in Almost All Great Stories)

 6. Anti-Climax

-Sorry, but you must allow the forces of evil to have an epic win.
+You must allow the forces of evil to have this epic win.

 7. All-is-Lost Moment